JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 Stopping a job requires the uuid gathered in the StartResponse.
 The user has the option to gracefully kill the process, allowing the program to process to handle the request.

- It should be noted that when using SIGTERM (graceful = true), the process has the option to ignore the signal, thus if your process is persistently not stopping it is recommended to set graceful to false.

 ```proto
 // StopRequest describes StopRequest
 message StopRequest {